+West Indian Bay Leaf is Essential!
 In a West Indian kitchen, there is a branch with dried leaves, and every pot of stew, sauce, cocoa tea, mauby and cook-up requires a leaf that enhances the flavour and transforms the ordinary pot into “soul-food”.
-This leaf is commonly known as bay leaf, and its far-reaching uses, aroma and presence always transforms me back to my grandmother’s kitchen, where my love of flavourful and tasty meals began.
+This leaf is commonly known as bay leaf.
+Its far-reaching uses, aroma and presence always transforms me back to my grandmother’s kitchen, where my love of flavourful and tasty meals began.
 Little did I know back then that this mighty, diverse leaf had health benefits long past adding a unique flavour to my grandmother’s, my mother’s and later my culinary creations.

 The West Indian Bayleaf tree (Pimenta Racemosa), also known as Sweet Cinnamon, was that fragrant, imposing tree in the backyard, that shared its bounty all year round.
 Bayleaf was always in season and in different islands, the popular tree was known by different names.
 In Islands with a French influence, for example, it’s known as Cilliment while in Jamaica it is known as Pimento.
 However, while every West Indian may be aware of the flavour benefits garnered from these leaves, many are unaware of the numerous health benefits that can be obtained from one cup a day of bay leaf tea.

 Firstly, bay leaf tea is rich in potassium, antioxidants, and iron which makes it beneficial for a healthy heart.
-As a powerful trio, Potassium is vital for heart health, helping with cardiac rhythm, as well as lowering blood pressure, antioxidants help lower inflammation by protecting against free radicals in the body and have been linked to lowering the risk of heart disease, and Iron is important for heart health as it protects against both heart disease and strokes.
+As a powerful trio, Potassium is vital for heart health.
+It helps with cardiac rhythm, as well as lowering blood pressure.
+Antioxidants help lower inflammation by protecting against free radicals in the body and have been linked to lowering the risk of heart disease.
+Iron is important for heart health as it protects against both heart disease and strokes.
 The impact of bay leaf on the reduction of cholesterol continues to be explored scientifically, however, it has already been confirmed by one study published in the journal Clinical Biochemistry and Nutrition that one to three grams of bay leaves consumed daily was associated with 26 percent lower cholesterol levels.